types of water lilies

 arc en ciel water lily

 A stunning type of water lily, its lily pads are very unique because of their shape.
 They can also be yellow, cream, pink, and sometimes red.
 They bloom during the day.
-This water lily can spread to 4-feet wide, thus they are not as big as other similar plants.
+This plant can spread to 4-feet wide, thus they are not as big as other similar plants.

 Marliacea Carnea Water Lily